Get

 What Do I Need for a Walk?

 First and foremost, if you have a retractable leash, throw it out.
 Immediately.
 You’ll make veterinarians everywhere happy if you never use a retractable leash ever again.
-These leashes provide no control over your dog, and it puts them at higher risk to become entangled with other dogs, people, or objects.
+These leashes provide no control over your dog, and it puts them at higher risk of becoming entangled with other dogs, people, or objects.
 Not to mention that if your dog pulls hard enough, these leashes have been known to snap in half.

 Purchase a quality woven cloth, leather, or nylon leash with a strong clip for your dog.
 Chains are not recommended because if your dog gets tangled somewhere, you won’t be able to cut them out of the situation.
-Depending on if your dog pulls a lot or not, a halter or harness is typically great to walk them with.
+Depending on whether your dog pulls a lot or not, a halter or harness is typically great to walk them with.
 There are numerous options out there ranging from face halters to halters with a clip in the front or harnesses with clips on the back.
-These will help take pressure of your dog’s neck if they pull and give you much more control as you walk.
+These will help take the pressure of your dog’s neck if they pull and give you much more control as you walk.
 Just make sure the halter fits snuggly so that your pup does not startle or wiggle out of it.

 And last but not least, don’t forget the poop bags!
 Picking up after your dog every single time you take them outside is not only responsible but helps prevent the spread of diseases, such as parasites and giardia.
 Not to mention, you’ll help prevent an unknowing person from stepping into something stinky.